Apply

 Economics

-The Business and Economics department at Sheffield Girls’ is a fantastic environment in which we care about making Economics engaging and relevant to today.
-Economics A-Level is a fantastic course that incorporates real-life situations to help you understand how Economics underpins society as a whole.
+The Business and Economics department at Sheffield Girls’ is a fantastic environment in which we focus on making Economics engaging and relevant to today.
+Economics A Level is a fantastic course that incorporates real-life situations to help students understand how Economics underpins society as a whole.

 Economics is a respected social science which opens the door to a vast range of university courses and careers.